QuantEcon/lecture-python-advanced.myst/lectures/opt_tax_recur.md

 Note: For convenience in terms of matching our code, we have expressed utility as a function of $n$ rather than leisure $l$.

-This utility function is implemented in the class CRRAutility
+This utility function is implemented in the class `CRRAutility`.

 ```{literalinclude} _static/lecture_specific/opt_tax_recur/crra_utility.py
 ```